PreEmptive logo

 Integrating Dotfuscator in the Visual Studio Project File

 By integrating Dotfuscator directly into the Visual Studio project file, Dotfuscator runs a build task, protecting the MSIL (Microsoft Intermediate Language) before the application is packaged for deployment.
-This works whether you are deploying as self-contained, single-file, or another format.
+This works whether you are deploying as a self-contained, single-file, or another format.

-By integrating into the project file, Dotfuscator runs a build task to protect MSIL before packaging it for deployment.
+By integrating it into the project file, Dotfuscator runs a build task to protect MSIL before packaging it for deployment.
 This works whether deploying as self-contained, single-file, or otherwise.

 .NET Core and Cross-Platform Advancements

 NET Core has marked one of the most significant advancements in the history of .NET, enabling the development of fully cross-platform applications.
-This was a considerable leap, given that previously, .NET applications were primarily confined to Windows.
+This was a considerable leap, given that .NET applications were previously primarily confined to Windows.
 PreEmptive continues to support these evolving deployment methods as part of our commitment to enhancing the security of .NET applications across all platforms.

 Feedback?
 We Want to Hear From You